AT&T TV Review

 Top Cable Channels

 The top 35 cable channels are listed below.
 For a list of channels in each tier, look at AT&T TV’s full channel lineup.
-The service essentially lets DirecTV Stream on your TV.
+The service will soon be rebranded [DirecTV Stream].

 National Sports Channels